Social Media

 kayaking singapore ola beach club

 Ola Beach Club offers kayak rentals at its beach club in Sentosa.
-Kayaking in the sea is such a unique experience – look out for otters and rays.
-There’s a safety barrier surrounding the area so you needn’t worry if you are kayaking with younger kids though don’t stray too far out.
+Kayaking in the sea is such a unique experience–look out for otters and rays.
+There’s a safety barrier surrounding the area, so you needn’t worry if you are kayaking with younger kids though don’t stray too far out.
 There is a minimum age of 7 and children under 12 must wear a lifejacket.
 Try the double kayaks if you are kayaking with small kids who can’t manage the (gentle) waves on their own.
-The kid-friendly cafe Ola Beach Club is right on the beach and has a small pool too so kids can take a dip after kayaking in the sea.
+The kid-friendly cafe Ola Beach Club is right on the beach and has a small pool too so kids can take a dip right after.

 $25 for single kayaks (1 hour) and $35 for double kayaks (1 hour).
 Book sea kayak rentals here.